wizardamigos/organization/CONTENT/visionandvalues.markdown

   * Help us to maximize inclusion!
 [Donate](https://gratipay.com/pleaseDropUsAnEmailInstead) to support our Pay-what-you-can programme.

 ## Makers' "Do It Yourself" Spirit
-  * Visible progress is the best motivator for continuous learning.
-Wizards are encouraged to kickstart their own projects.
+  * Visible progress is the best motivator for continuous learning so wizards are encouraged to kickstart their own projects.
-  * We teach wizards quick organized prototyping to empower local entrepreneurial thinking and a hands-on approach.    * Prototypes are constantly tested and based on the feedback new improvements are done in each iteration.
+  * We teach wizards quick organized prototyping to empower local entrepreneurial thinking and a hands-on approach.    * Prototypes are then constantly tested and based on the feedback new improvements are done in each iteration.

 ## Open Culture of Collaboration
-  * During learning sessions new wizards co-create projects.
+  * We introduce wizards to different state-of-the-art tools & methods for self-directed collaboration.
-  * They are introduced to different state-of-the-art tools & methods for self-directed collaboration.
+  * Individuals are then encouraged to collaborate on projects & to invite others to join their projects.

 ## Open Source & Sharing
   * We create a knowledge sharing movement to spread the new literacy.
   * New wizards share progress and questions openly to inspire others and to get feedback from their peers.